-In August 2016, we entered into the Promissory Note with TCP whereby TCP agreed to lend us up to \$100.0 million.
+In August 2016, we entered into the Subordinated Secured Promissory Note ("Promissory Note") with TCP whereby TCP agreed to lend us up to \$100.0 million.
 The Promissory Note had a two-year term and bore interest at a rate of 8% per annum.
 The first close of \$50.0 million occurred on August 5, 2016.
-The second close of an additional \$50.0 million was not drawn and expired prior to draw down.
+The second close of an additional \$50.0 million was not drawn and expired prior to the draw down.
 There were no fees, no warrants and no equity conversion features associated with this transaction.
 The Promissory Note was secured by a second-priority lien on substantially all of our assets.
 TCP is controlled by TCM.
 The manager of TCM is Kevin C. Tang, who serves as the Chairman of our Board of Directors.
 The terms of the Promissory Note were determined by our independent directors to be no less favorable than terms that would be obtained in an arm's length financing transaction.

-For the three and nine months ended September 30, 2018, interest expense was \$0.2 million and \$1.2 million, respectively, compared to \$0.5 million and \$2.3 million for the same periods in 2017, respectively.
+For the three months ended March 31, 2018, interest expense was \$0.5 million.
 In August 2018, we paid the remaining obligation under the Promissory Note, which included \$25.0 million of outstanding principal and \$0.2 million of accrued interest.
-As of September 30, 2018, there were no remaining obligations under the Promissory Note.
+As of March 31, 2019, there were no remaining obligations under the Promissory Note.

-11. Stockholders' Equity
+9. Stockholders' Equity